-First and foremost, an advance directive is a set of legal instructions that guide your medical care in the event you’re unable to make decisions during a time of illness or injury.
+An advance directive is a legal document that describes your wishes for medical care and treatment in the event that you’re unable to communicate with your doctor during a time of illness or injury.

-What’s the Difference Between an Advance Directive and Living Will?
+What’s the Difference Between an Advance Directive and a Living Will?

 Other types of advance directives offer additional options, such as being able to appoint a healthcare agent to make decisions on your behalf.
 However, if you wish to dictate your preferences regarding life-sustaining treatments, you’ll need to complete additional documents such as a do-not-resuscitate order or living will separately.

 Alternatively, some advance directives cover a wide variety of advance care planning options so that you only need to complete one form.

 In other words, living wills and advance directives can overlap in terms of function, and are often referred to synonymously.

 Each state has its own unique legislation governing advance directives.
 So, there is no one-size-fits-all definition for advance directives or living wills that is valid in every state.

 Moreover, in most states, there is no designated format outlining what must be covered in a living will and advance directive.
 Therefore, people are free to use forms provided by their state, drafted by a lawyer, or even created independently.

 Before you decide to complete your own, you should consult the laws governing the creation, revocation, and validity in the state where you’d like to execute your advance directive.